(back: Stephan Blanford, Sherry Carr, Sue Peters, Marty McLaren, Harium Martin-Morris, front: Sharon Peaslee, Betty Patu)

 Responsibilities of the Board of Directors include: hiring and evaluating the Superintendent; establishing policies for governing the school district; adopting a balanced budget each year; having legal and fiduciary authority for the school district; adopting instructional materials; and, serving as community representatives to the district and on behalf of the district.

-Under the direction of the Audit and Finance Committee, the Office of Internal Audit conducts audits to support and promote integrity, accountability, and transparency with respect to internal financial controls and compliance of the District.
+Under the direction of the Audit & Finance Committee, the Office of Internal Audit and Ethics conducts audits to support and promote integrity, accountability, and transparency with respect to internal financial controls and compliance of the District.
+The office also oversees the District's Ethics/Whistleblower Program.

-The Office of Internal Audit was created in 2011, and reports directly to the Audit and Finance Committee.
+The Office of Internal Audit was created in 2011, and reports directly to the Audit & Finance Committee.
 This reporting structure was established to ensure that the Office of Internal Audit remains independent of District Management.
 Independence is essential to ensure that audit results are objective, and are communicated directly to the School Board.
 The Office of Internal Audit provides recommendations only, and does not have any authority to implement operational policies or procedures on behalf of the District.
-Upon completion of an audit, the results are communicated to the Audit and Finance Committee, which ensures full transparency of the internal audit function.
+Upon completion of an audit, the results are communicated to the Audit & Finance Committee, which ensures full transparency of the internal audit function.
+In 2014, the Office expanded to become the Office of Internal Audit and Ethics.

 One of the ongoing responsibilities of the Board of Directors is to establish policies that guide the operation of the School District.
 Learn more about the current policy work underway.